Supplemental Swiss health insurance

 If you need glasses, you may need to consider making the cost of glasses part of your supplemental health insurance.
 This type of insurance covers the cost of essential reading and glasses for driving, as well as regular eyesight check-ups.
 Bear in mind that this typically does not cover sunglasses or designer glasses.

-Unlike basic health insurance, insurers are not required to accept all or any applications for supplementary health insurance.
-Therefore, while applying for supplemental insurance, your provider might have specific criteria around health history and medical conditions.
+Unlike with basic health insurance, insurers in Switzerland are not required to accept all applications for supplementary health insurance.
+Therefore, your provider might have specific criteria around health history and medical conditions for anyone applying for cover.
 Should you have previous medical conditions or be close to retirement, it is likely that your premiums will be higher.

 While applying for supplemental health insurance in Switzerland, insurers will consider the following: